-Zappos’s CEO Tony Hsieh’s approach to customer service is unconventional, to say the least, but it’s working.
-He doesn’t analyze the expense of customer service or the call center.
-In fact, the metrics he cares about have nothing to do with efficiency, and everything to do with how satisfied a customer is at the end of a service call.
-Agents don’t use scripts, and they never upsell.
-Zappos customer service has one, simple goal: Make the customer happy no matter what.
-Period.
+Actually, the metrics he cares about have nothing to do with efficiency.
+Instead, they have everything to do with how satisfied a customer is at the end of a service interaction.
+Agents don’t use scripts and they never upsell.

 Would you allow your call center agent to do the following without approval?